szajbus/szajbus.github.io/_posts/2020-04-10-fixing-slow-re-compilation-in-elixir-projects.markdown

 We rarely write large chunks of code in one go, then test it as a whole, because that means unnecessary risk of wasted effort if it turns out not to work as expected.
 We’d rather make small, deliberate changes, then quickly test and adjust if needed before going forward.

 For that however, our feedback loops must be as short as possible.
-That’s why we strive for fast test suites and invest time in optimizing the compilation process, because they directly affect our workflow.
+We strive for fast test suites and invest time in optimizing the compilation process, because they directly affect our workflow.
 Slow feedback contributes to lost focus at the very least.

 > Consider the rate of feedback as your speed limit. [^1]

-When working on Elixir projects, slow recompilation can be especially annoying.
-Even the smallest of changes can result in recompilation of large part of the codebase.
+When working with compiled languages, and Elixir is no exception here, we are destined to spend some time waiting for the compiler.
+And there may be times when even the smallest of changes result in recompilation of significant parts of the codebase.
+These situations quickly get annoying.

+Ever experienced this?

 ```bash
 $ touch some/project/module.ex